 Swalwell v.
 Trump

 On January 6, 2021, a crowd of supporters of then-President Donald Trump marched on the U.S. Capitol in an attempt to forcibly prevent Congress from certifying the results of the 2020 presidential election.
 Trump allegedly incited that action by, among other things, encouraging attendance at the January 6 protest and urging the crowd to “fight like hell” and “take back [the] country with . . . strength.”
-The plaintiff in this case, U.S. Representative Eric Swalwell, sued Trump for damages for the harm these actions caused him.
-Among other things, Swalwell alleges that Trump conspired with others to prevent him from carrying out his official duties as prescribed by the U.S. Constitution.
-Specifically, Article II, Section 1 and the Twelfth Amendment of the Constitution task Congress with counting and approving the votes of the Electoral College to elect the next President and Vice President of the United States, and Swalwell alleges that Trump encouraged the violent disruption of this constitutionally mandated process for his personal gain.
+The plaintiffs in this case, U.S. Capitol Police officers James Blassingame and Sidney Hemby, sued Trump for damages for the harm these actions caused them.
+Among other things, the officers allege that Trump’s unlawful conduct caused them to suffer both physical and emotional injuries.

 Trump filed a motion to dismiss, arguing in part that he is entitled to absolute presidential immunity and therefore cannot be held liable for the events on and leading up to January 6.
 CAC filed an amici curiae brief in the D.C.
-District Court in support of Swalwell on behalf of law professors who are experts in constitutional law, executive immunity, and separation of powers principles.
-Our brief argues that Trump is not entitled to absolute presidential immunity.
+District Court in support of the plaintiffs on behalf of law professors who are experts in constitutional law, executive immunity, and separation of powers principles.
+Our brief argued that Trump is not entitled to absolute presidential immunity.

 July 15, 2021